Northern Lights and Perseid meteor shower put on dazzling display

 Editor

-Also known as the aurora borealis, the Northern Lights put on a stunning show across the UK on Monday night, with sightings reported as far south as Cornwall.
+Also known as the aurora borealis, the Northern Lights put on a stunning show across the UK on Monday night – with more expected on Tuesday evening with widespread clear skies.

 “It’s always humbling watching the night sky, and the Perseid meteor shower added a touch of magic – perfect for making a few wishes.”